sumanpanditofficial/Email-Assistant/README.md

 cd Email-Assistant

 # Backend
-cd SpringReply, also set your url into the code into the @Value{Gemeni.api.url}, and the api key to @Value("${gemini.api.key}"), in the properties and make sure to use the enviornment variable of your ide so that your key and url is safe.
+cd SpringReply //also set your url into the code into the @Value{Gemeni.api.url}, and the api key to @Value("${gemini.api.key}"), in the properties and make sure to use the //enviornment variable of your ide so that your key and url is safe.
 ./mvnw spring-boot:run

 # Frontend